andreas-kupries/critcl/README.md

  *  The source of the reference manpages for the main packages can be found in the sub-directory "doc/", with various (shared) text blocks under "doc/include/".
-They written using 'doctools' markup (See Tcllib's doctools packages).
+They are written using *doctools* markup (See Tcllib's doctools packages).
 The files match the pattern "doc/\*.man", and "doc/include/\*.inc".

- *  The files matching the pattern "doc/include/\*.dia" are diagram specifications using the 'dia' markup language (See Tklib's diagram packages).
+ *  The files matching the pattern "doc/include/\*.dia" are diagram specifications using the *dia* markup language (See Tklib's diagram packages).
 The files matching the pattern "doc/include/\*.png" are the diagrams saved as raster images in the PNG format.